pawelpesz/kluster-playground/how-to.md

 3. Create a Kubernetes secret with its credentials

-HINT: we are using Flux's CLI because it alredy generates the known-hosts.
+We are using Flux's CLI because it alredy generates the known-hosts.
 That way, we don't need to perform a keyscan ourselves.

+This is a namespace scoped secret, so it needs to be in the same namespace as the GitRepository (or other) Kubernetes resource that references it.

 ```sh
 # the Flux does not consider absolute paths